-New Kia Soul EV 2019: Details and pictures
+New Kia Soul EV 2019: details and pictures

-Kia Soul EV battery, charging and range
+New Kia Soul EV charging

 Interior, technology and specifications